gramener/builderrors/README.md

 - Reduce code using libraries.
 - To allow 80,000 characters, use `builderrors --code-chars-error=80000`
 - To skip this check, use `builderrors --skip-code-chars`

+# Troubleshooting

+- If `black is not recognized as an internal or external command`, run `pip install black`
+- If `pip install black` raises a `PermissionError` or `WARNING: Failed to write executable - trying to use .deleteme logic`, use `pip install --user black` instead

 # Alternatives